-The extension and changes categorised as needing to be investigated are subject to an ECB internal model investigation, which allows the ECB to finally classify them as either "material" or "not material".
+The extension and changes categorised as needing to be investigated are subject to an ECB internal model investigation after which the ECB finally classifies them as either "material" or "not material".
 Prior to receiving the ECB conclusion on the classification, the institutions cannot implement the extension or change that needs to be investigated.
 When the extension or change is classified as material, the institution receives a decision from the ECB.
 When the extension or change is classified as not material, the institution receives the ECB's view regarding its implementation.